Considering applications for part-time research degree study

 1. Eligibility for part-time study

 Where the research degree programme is offered on a part-time basis applicants for part-time study will be considered in the following circumstances only:

-(i) the applicant has responsibilities or work commitments (including actively seeking work) which preclude them from studying on a full-time basis
+(i) the applicant has responsibilities or work commitments (including actively seeking work) that preclude them from studying on a full-time basis

-(ii) the applicant has a long-term medical condition or disability which prevents them from studying on a full-time basis
+(ii) the applicant has a long-term medical condition or disability that prevents them from studying on a full-time basis

 (iii) in all cases the Faculty/School concerned must be satisfied that:

 (a) the applicant will have access to the necessary facilities for their research